Particle size distribution analysis – guide to method selection

 Dynamic light scattering in particle size analysis

 Dynamic light scattering (DLS) is another common analytical technique for determining the particle size distribution of dispersions in a solvent.
-The technique is based on Brownian motion: smaller particles move and diffuse faster than larger ones.
+The technique is based on Brownian motion: smaller particles move and diffuse faster than larger particles.

 The detectable size range is typically between 0.3 nm and 10 µm.
-Hence, DLS is applicable for smaller particles than laser diffraction, but the size range is narrower.
-Dynamic light scattering is suitable for samples including inks, pigments, microemulsions, and proteins.
-When DLS is used to analyze solids, they must be dispersed in suitable solvents (aqueous or non-aqueous) before analysis.
-Similar to laser diffraction, significant disadvantages of DLS include its inability to detect particle shapes and the assumption that the analyzed particles are spherical.
-For this reason, DLS can determine the hydrodynamic diameter and size distribution of spherical particles only.
+Hence, DLS is suitable for smaller particles than laser diffraction, although the size range is narrower.
+Dynamic light scattering is often used to analyze inks, pigments, microemulsions, and proteins.
+When DLS is used to analyze solids, they must be dispersed in suitable dispersion media (aqueous or non-aqueous) before analysis.

 Particle size and shape analyzers

+Similar to shape and size analyzers, particle size is calculated from the images of the particles.
 If the analyzed material is not conductive – as is the case with most organic and biological samples – it needs to be coated with a thin layer of metal or carbon before SEM imaging.
-SEM can only be performed on dry samples.
-Dispersions and wet samples can be dried to make them suitable for SEM.
+SEM can only be performed on dry samples, but dispersions and wet samples can be dried to make them suitable for SEM.

 Need help with method selection?

-Ask for a quote
+Ask for an offer